Colm1711/tweet_sentiment-_analyzer/README.md

 - How to set dates for stock look back was sourced here: [python.org](https://docs.python.org/3/library/datetime.html#timedelta-objects)

-- Yahoo finance reference for all stock related queries was sourced from here: (https://algotrading101.com/learn/yahoo-finance-api-guide/)
+- Yahoo finance reference for all stock related queries was sourced from here: [algotrading101](https://algotrading101.com/learn/yahoo-finance-api-guide/)

-- Gspread formating was sourced from here: (https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/cells)
+- Gspread formating was sourced from here: [google developer](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/cells)

+- All Twitter API information was sourced from here: [twitter developer](https://developer.twitter.com/en)

+- All Twitter API queries using the various arguements was sourced from here: [tweepy](https://www.tweepy.org/)

+- All Yahoo finance API queroes and various arguements was sourced from here: [yfinance](https://pypi.org/project/yfinance/)

 ### Content